 Strangest talent: uncanny ability to retain useless trivia.
 Still waiting for the call from the producers of Jeopardy or Wheel of Fortune.

-My genes: My mom is such a talented artist.
+My genes: My mom is a talented artist.
 I’m trying to convince her to start painting again.
-I just signed up for a drawing class.
-Do you doodle?
-I can’t help myself.
-I think I’ve passed down my doodle gene to my kids.
+Me?
+I doodl

 College stuff: Graduated from Columbia College, Columbia University with a B.A. in English.
 I was the third class of women accepted at the school.
 It went co-ed in 1983.
 Most of my best college buds I met the very first week of college.
 We’re FFL: friends for life.

 First job ever: Babysitting.
 Then assorted waitressing, coffee-making, switchboard-operating jobs.